-So as my husband rightly pointed out, I am not super qualified to make a list of best local coffee shops because I'm not actually a coffee drinker.
-However, I do love a good chai latte and a quirky independent coffee shop atmosphere.
-Because as a mom, especially with young kids, sometimes I just need to get out of the house for a little while and go somewhere else besides the grocery store.
-Preferably a peaceful place where I can sit and read for a little while to restore my sanity, a place where the noise level is a relatively constant hum, with no piercingly loud, high-pitched outbursts and no little people climbing on me (yes I'm clearly an introvert -- I need space and time to recharge, both of which are rare and precious commodities in this phase of life).
+Who doesn't love a good latte and a quirky independent coffee shop atmosphere?
+Because as parents, especially with young kids, sometimes we just need to get out of the house for a little while and head to a non-grocery-store destination.
+Preferably a peaceful place where I can sit and read for a little while to restore my sanity, a place where the noise level is a relatively constant hum, with no piercingly loud, high-pitched outbursts and no little people climbing on me (yes I'm clearly an introvert -- I need space to periodically recharge).

-Here are eleven places where you can do just that -- recharge, relax, escape the Indiana winter weather that's coming, sip a hot drink, read a book or meet up with a friend.
-You might have a favorite on this list or have heard of a few of the others, but never visited or known where they are.
-Here are all the details together for you in one list, so wherever you are in the city, you always know where to get a cup of coffee (or chai) if you want an alternative to Starbucks.
+Here are 12 places where you can do just that -- recharge, relax, relish the cooler weather that's coming, sip a hot drink, read a book or meet up with a friend.
+You might already have a favorite on this list, or only have heard of a few of these and never visited.
+Here are all the details together for you in one list, so wherever you are in the city, you always know where to get a cup of coffee--and thereby support neighbors and local family-owned businesses (nothing against Starbucks, but you know what I mean).

 2. Calvin Fletcher's Coffee Company (Fletcher Place)

-This coffee shop has been around for several years and is located in Fletcher Place in a building next door to Bluebeard, the neighborhood's award-winning restaurant.
-Calvin Fletcher's stresses the fact that its coffee is organic and fair trade, and profits are donated to charitable organizations.
-They also sell pastries from Circle City Sweets (including my favorite cherry almond streusel bars).
-The location is fantastic, right on the Cultural Trail.
-It also has plenty of space inside, which makes it ideal for meetings or group gatherings.
+This coffee shop has been around for eight years and is located in Fletcher Place in a building next door to Bluebeard, the neighborhood's award-winning restaurant.
+Calvin Fletcher's emphasizes that its coffee is organic and fair trade, and all profits are donated to charitable organizations.
+They do their own in-house roasting, with beans purchased directly from growers.
+They also sell pastries from Circle City Sweets (including the best cherry almond streusel bars).
+The location is right on the Cultural Trail, and it's roomy inside, ideal for meetings or group gatherings.

 3. Coal Yard Coffee (Irvington)

 This coffee shop is part of an art gallery which is housed in a former industrial garage on a small side street in Irvington.
-The atmosphere is comfortably eclectic and the spaces are well-lit, with a foosball table in the back room and lots of artwork everywhere.
+The atmosphere is comfortably eclectic with a bit of a grunge vibe and lots of artwork everywhere.
 There is often live music on weekend evenings.
 Coal Yard Coffee serves Hubbard & Cravens coffee and tea.
-Irvington has been in need of a place like this since Lazy Daze closed its doors.

 4. Foundry Provisions (Herron-Morton Place)